An igneous paradise: Franklin Island

-As we walked around past penguin after penguin of the rookery we all couldn't help but notice how many carcasses of young penguin chicks lie across the stark landscape.
+As we walked around past penguin after penguin of the rookery we all couldn't help but notice how many carcasses of young penguin chicks lie across the stark landscape of Franklin Island.
 At first glance many questioned what was going on here and if this was a sign of the changing climate or an illness run rampant.

 The reason for the mind boggling death toll?
 Nature typically allows for parents to bring two chicks into the world, but takes one back before the change of season especially in times when food is scarce.
 Only the strongest of the pair of chicks will usually survive in times of hardship.
 It's a complicated life out here for the spastic social penguins.

-Little Adelies hopped all along the beach, some in full-blown moult.
+Little Adélies hopped all along the beach at Franklin Island, some in full-blown moult.

 Penguins are forced to remain on land until their mount has come and gone.
 With the loss of their feathers goes the loss of their waterproofing.
 In order to build up fat reserves to keep them alive through the time of fasting while stuck on land, penguins will gorge on food in the weeks leading up to a moult.